AryahP/ios101/README.md

 - [✓] Users are see a screen with three labels and a button
 - [✓] Tapping the button changes the screen color to a random color

+Extra functionality
+- Tappping one of the buttons changes the text color
+- Using the slider changes the border width of the image
+- Added image

 ## Video Walkthrough